Main Technical Database Engine Tech Modifications Encyclopedia Media

 Fuel injectors and injection fuel pumps should not be operated without filters designed specifically for fuel injection.
 Gas tanks and in-tank filters cannot be trusted to provide the filtration necessary to guarantee trouble-free long term operation of pumps and injectors.
 The fuel pump must be prefiltered to a 70 microns or less and the fuel injectors to an even finer degree (5 microns).
 Do not use any 'billet aluminum' style filters that use sintered bronze or paper elements as these are too restrictive and do not provide the filtration capacity necessary.

 Questions or concerns?
 Feel free to contact us.
 Curious who we are?
-Meet the staff!
+Meet the Admin!

 Don't forget to check out our Site Use Policies and Privacy Statement.